HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/04-run_using_binaries/01-preliminaries.md

 - Rustup tool for Rust programming language: can be installed with `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`,
 - Rust source code for Rust toolchain: can be added with `rustup component add rust-src`,
 - Wasm target for Rust toolchain: can be added with `rustup target add wasm32-unknown-unknown`,
-- `protoc` comnpiler: can be installed with `sudo apt install protobuf-compiler`,
+- `protoc` compiler: can be installed with `sudo apt install protobuf-compiler`,
-- `clang` comnpiler: can be installed with `sudo apt install clang`,
+- `clang` compiler: can be installed with `sudo apt install clang`,

 Lastly, clone the repository [NH-core](https://github.com/HorizenLabs/NH-core) with the command: